kinjals0130/SoftwareDesign_FinalProject/Project Progress Report/Iteration 2/iteration_2.md

 ![Reference Architecture Diagram](https://github.com/rutvishah859/Software-Design-Final-Project/blob/main/images/Reference-Architecture-Diagram-Iteration-2.PNG)

-The following table summarizes the information that is captured:
+The responsibilities for the elements identified in the figure above are summarized in the following table:

 <table>
     <tr>